BrentonTan/Brenton-s-Web-Api-Dev-Assignment-1/README.md

 Updates the fields of an existing room.
 Only fields provided in newDetails will be modified.
+Returns:
+Room has been updated. if successful
+Room was not found. if unsuccessful

 Example:
 amendRoom(101, { nightlyRate: 200, roomType: "Premium Deluxe" });